 ● They should bring an executive sponsor who can back the citizen development initiative and demonstrate its benefits to key stakeholders.

-● They must set objectives and identify KPIs before you start to have clear set goals to work towards.
+● They must set objectives and identify KPIs before they start to have clearly set goals to work towards.